[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Us ]

 1947-50 The Early Editions.

 The third version shown is a 1949-50 set.
 The lid was identical to the previous version in layout, but the obvious addition was a logo of a kicking footballer.
-On the contents list, the "T" bases were replaced by "goalkeeper bases", which meant that the goalkeepers swapped to standard bases at this time.
+On the contents list, the "T" bases were replaced by "goalkeeper bases", which means that the goalkeepers had swapped to standard bases at this time.
 Inside the set, the players became press-out card instead of cut-out.
 There was a nice catalogue/list in this set, showing the arrival of celluloid figures.
 Everything was becoming more professional and standardised.
 At this point, Adolph reached full time production.

 Assembly Outfit:The original set with ball, two team sheets, 20 bases, 2 goalkeeper bases and wires, one number sheet, 2 goal frames and netting sheet, and one piece of chalk The players were cut out, or press-out cardboard.

-The Early 1950s "Red Box" Flat Editions.
+The Early 1950s "Red Box" Editions.

 Popular Outfit: